TakahikoKawasaki/XMLSchemaDateTimeParser/README.md

 - The specification allows the year part to be a 5-or-more-digit number, but XMLSchemaDateTimeParser assumes only 4-digit numbers at the year part.
-- The specification allows a lreading hyphen ('-') to indicate B.C. years, but XMLSchemaDateTimeParser just ignores the negative sign.
+- The specification allows a leading hyphen ('-') to indicate B.C. years, but XMLSchemaDateTimeParser just ignores the negative sign.
 - The specification does not mention the length of the millisecond part, but XMLSchemaDateTimeParser assumes that the lenth is in between 1 and 3.